Halfway, Missouri

 Halfway is a village in Polk County, Missouri, United States.
 According to the 2010 census, the population of Halfway is 173.
 It is part of the Springfield, Missouri Metropolitan Statistical Area.

 History

-"Half Way" is a descriptive name derived from the village's location between Bolivar and Buffalo.
+"Half Way" is a descriptive name given by Squire John Askrens derived from the village's location between Bolivar and Buffalo as it is halfway between those two towns.
 A post office has been in operation at Halfway since 1850.